ingeridb/Black-Jack/README.md

 ### Prerequisites

-None prerequisites other than to have Java installed (My version: Java SE 16.0.2).
+No prerequisites other than to have Java installed (My version: Java SE 16.0.2).

 ### Functionality